sirouk/ccxt-market-maker/README.md

 - Continues working even if all orders are outliers

 #### 🔄 **Smart Recovery**
-- Gracefully cancels orders when stopping
+- Gracefully cancels ALL orders when stopping
+- Fetches fresh order data on shutdown (no orphaned orders)
 - Tracks order settlement properly
 - Restarts from where it left off